-I think I've been lucky to have had a lot of fantastic female mentors through my career, and I do think there's been a shift in women taking on more leadership roles compared to when I started nearly 20 years ago.
-There's still a way to go, but I'm excited to see that we're continuing to increase the role that women will play within the industry in all levels.
+I think I've been lucky to have had a lot of fantastic female mentors throughout my career, and I do think there's been a shift in women taking on more leadership roles compared to when I started nearly 20 years ago.
+There's still work to do, but I'm excited to see that we're continuing to increase the role that women will play within the industry at all levels.

-Mostly in the early stages of my career.
-At that young age, I didn't necessarily feel empowered to stand up to it.
-But over the years, I've really learnt from those instances and experiences, learning about the important of self-advocacy and using that to propel my career.
+Mainly in the early stages of my career.
+I didn't feel empowered to stand up to it when I was young.
+Over the years, I've learned from those instances and experiences about the importance of self-advocacy and using it to propel my career.